labYangNJU/CellExpanda/README.md

 2.Configure your sampleName.yaml files under the configs/ directory.
 Detailed instructions can be found in the ReadMe_for_yaml_file.txt file.

-3.Create sampleName directory under the result/ directory.

-4.Run the CellExpanda model.
+3.Run the CellExpanda model.

 python3 main.py --dataset=sampleName

 # Dependencies
-+ Python3
++ Python3.6
 + sklearn
 + scipy
 + torch